 Next was the frog enclosure, where we were able to see quite a few colorful poison dart frogs in a man-made habitat created for them.

 On to the aerial tram.
 This was what we were waiting for!
-We entered the metal tram car with a couple from our group, along with a guide from the reserve who would be narrating and answering our questions during the
+We entered the metal tram car with a couple from our group, along with a guide from the reserve who would be narrating and answering our questions during the 600-meter ride through the rainforest.

 He assured us that we would be very safe, as all of the guides had extensive safety training after a scary incident had occurred.
 We all looked at each other, a bit alarmed.
-He went on to explain that the trams had stopped during a lightning storm, and that all of the passengers needed to be rescued.
+He went on to explain that the trams had stopped during a lightning storm and all of the passengers needed to be rescued.
 So he knew what to do in case of an emergency!
 He looked very proud of his training.

 We weren’t so sure, but the skies were blue, and lightning didn’t seem imminent.